cloud-gov/cg-site/content/intro/pricing/pricing-model.md

 menu:
   main:
     parent: pricing
-title: What Is the Pricing Model?
+title: What is the pricing model?
 weight: 10
 ---

-## Pricing model
+# What is the pricing model?

 18F provides its services to other agencies on a _full_ cost-recovery model.
 This is true not only for cloud.gov, but also for our consulting, delivery, and other work.